-- Know the trip plan and final itinerary, and make sure it is in compliance with the driver's "hours of service regulations." - Know the motorcoach company and drivers. - Check with the company regarding any travel policies they may have that may impact your trip. - Effectively communicate with the motorcoach company prior to, and with the driver during, the trip. - Review the trip itinerary and resolve any issues before the trip begins. - Allow sufficient time for the driver and group leader to review the itinerary and address any concerns. - Discuss any itinerary changes with the motorcoach company during the trip. - Have a pre-determined meeting place for your pick-up.
-Consider a secondary pick-up location in case of emergency. - Make sure you have a contact number for the driver or the company dispatch.
+- Know the trip plan and final itinerary, and make sure it is in compliance with the driver's "hours of service regulations." - Know the motorcoach company and drivers. - Effectively communicate with the motorcoach company prior to, and with the driver during, the trip. - Review the trip itinerary and resolve any issues before the trip begins. - Allow sufficient time for the driver and group leader to review the itinerary and address any concerns. - Discuss any itinerary changes with the motorcoach company during the trip. - Have a pre-determined meeting place for your pick-up.
+Consider a secondary pick-up location in case of emergency. - Make sure you have a contact number for the driver and the company dispatch. - Ask the company if their buses are equipped with seat beats.

-How to Choose and Work with a Safe Motorcoach Company-Safety Checklist
+How to Choose and Work with a Safe Motorcoach Company- Safety Checklist

 - Obtain their USDOT number and check their FMCSA safety rating at www.safersys.org. - Ask to review the pre-trip safety briefing message. - Check if the company has someone accessible 24/7 for handling contingencies and emergencies. - Ask for a copy of their insurance document that all for-hire carriers of passengers must maintain and file with DOT. - Visit and inspect the prospective motorcoach company's office and maintenance facilities.
 Meet the management. - Ask if the company has a driver drug and alcohol testing program which complies with DOT regulations. - Ask if the company subcontracts with others for equipment or drivers.
 If so, be sure to know who those companies are and if they are in compliance with DOT regulations. - Ask if the company performs driver background checks.
-Some states and many school districts require them, although there is currently no federal requirement for them. - Federal regulations prohibit drivers from texting or using hand-held mobile phones while driving.
-Ask if the company has a policy against mobile device use.
+Some states and many school districts require them, although there is currently no federal requirement for them.